-The previous post about a BF’s ex who “keeps in touch” got me thinking about a few things — namely, where to draw the line between friendly and flirty for men and women.
+The previous post about a BF’s ex who “keeps in touch” got me thinking — Even if we think it’s harmless, where is the line between friendly and flirty?

 The messages from Elec’s ex always seem inappropriate from my standpoint, but I realize that the way I talk to male friends (including exes-turned-friends) isn’t all that different.
 Even though these interactions are *completely* innocent from my POV, I can see how a female outsider might not agree.

 It’s debated whether men and women can “really” be friends to begin with, but at least one thing is true: A lot of women think of guys as friends.
 Or, call them friends, anyway.

 I’d be interested to hear if other women they keep their distance with guy friends, and if they feel like people are on the same page.
 From my experience, there’s a lot of stepping on toes — most girls don’t mean any harm, they just aren’t acknowledging the boundaries.
 Especially for guys in relationships, though, there’s a right and a wrong way to keep it kosher, and certain messages to “taken” men are a bad idea.

 For example, when a guy starts dating someone and goes MIA, that doesn’t signal a good time to post, “Misssss youuuuuuu!!!
 We need to have another crazy beach night soon lol xoxo” on his Facebook wall, or to text him anything similar.
 There’s no point in going there — Not seriously, not casually, not in any capacity.
 Not unless you’re married and he’s been your friend since you were both in diapers.
 Actually, even then.
 If you’re using innuendo, winking emoticons, or too many exclamation points, it just sounds wrong.

 Getting flirty with men in relationships is playing a game, and that game eventually bites us all in the ass.
 It tends to follow the same story, and one way or another the collective karma comes back around: